Joint Direct Attack Munition: Development

 JDAM and the B-2 Spirit stealth bomber made their combat debuts during Operation Allied Force.
 The B-2s, flying 30-hour, nonstop, round-trip flights from Whiteman Air Force Base, Missouri, delivered more than 650 JDAMs during Allied Force.
+As this utilized most of the US GBU-31 inventory, which only numbered 600 at the start of the conflict (all of which were reserved for the B-2 Spirit), this was supplemented by an additional 224 GAMs.
 An article published in the Acquisition Review Journal in 2002 cites that "during Operation Allied Force ...
 B-2s launched 651 JDAMs with 96% reliability and hit 87% of intended targets..."
 Due to the operational success of the original JDAM, the program expanded to the 500 lb Mark 82 and 1000 lb Mark 83, beginning development in late 1999.
-As a result of lessons from Operation Enduring Freedom and Operation Iraqi Freedom, both the US Navy and US Air Force pursued improvements to the kits such as better GPS accuracy as well as a precision seeker for terminal guidance for use against moving targets.
+As a result of lessons from Operation Enduring Freedom and Operation Iraqi Freedom, both the US Navy and US Air Force pursued improvements to the kits such as better GPS accuracy as well as a laser seeker for terminal guidance for use against moving targets.

 JDAM bombs are inexpensive compared to alternatives such as cruise missiles.
 The original cost estimate was $40,000 each for the tail kits; however, after competitive bidding, contracts were signed with McDonnell Douglas (later Boeing) for delivery at $18,000 each.
 Unit costs, in current-year dollars, have since increased to $21,000 in 2004 and $27,000 by 2011.
-To the cost of the tail kit should be added the costs of the Mk80-series iron bomb, the fuze and proximity sensor which bring the overall weapon cost to about $30,000.
-For comparison, the newest Tomahawk cruise missile, dubbed the Tactical Tomahawk, costs nearly $730,000.
+To the cost of the tail kit should be added the costs of the Mk80-series iron bomb, the fuse and proximity sensor which bring the overall weapon cost to about $30,000 (FY2012).
+For comparison, the newest Tomahawk cruise missile, dubbed the Tactical Tomahawk, costs nearly $1.87 million (FY2017).